Samantha Markle Calls ‘Daily Express’ Article On Thomas & Meghan ‘Bullsh*t’ On Twitter, Tags Donald Trump

 Meghan Markle’s half-sister, Samantha, is pretty active on Twitter.
-She uses it as a platform to express her views on the Duchess from time to time, as well as refuting published articles that she doesn’t think are valid.
-Case in point was her response to a Daily Express article titled, “Meghan Markle’s dad blasts ‘cruel’ and ‘heartless’ British SNOBS amid royal feud with Kate”.
+She uses it as a platform to express her views on the duchess from time to time, as well as refuting published articles that she doesn’t think are valid.
+Case in point was her response to a Daily Express article titled, “Meghan Markle’s dad blasts ‘cruel’ and ‘heartless’ British SNOBS amid royal feud with Kate.”

 The article quotes a friend of the dad, Thomas, who goes on to make several claims about how he feels about the way the British media appears to be turning against her.
 The friend said that “Thomas is of the opinion, ‘What’s next?
-Is someone going to demand: Off with her head?’.”
-Also, the friend told the publication that “[Thomas] says, ‘They’re nothing but snobs and their behaviour is a disgrace’.”
+Is someone going to demand: Off with her head?.'”
+Also, the friend told the publication that “[Thomas] says, ‘They’re nothing but snobs and their behaviour is a disgrace.'”
 The article also includes many other quotes from the dad, supposedly, which all defend Meghan and her character.

 However, Samantha isn’t having any of it.